• Skip to primary navigation

 A man holding out an S'more in front of himself.

-You only need three simple ingredients to make these scrumptious homemade S'mores ... and I'm sure you can guess what they are!
+You only need three simple ingredients to make these scrumptious homemade S'mores inside:

-• Marshmallows - Of course, a bag of fluffy marshmallows are a key ingredient.
-If you follow a vegetarian or vegan diet, make sure to use vegan marshmallows.
+• Marshmallows - Of course, a bag of fluffy marshmallows is a key ingredient.

 • Chocolate - Don't forget the chocolate!
 We always made s'mores with Hershey's Milk Chocolate growing up, but this is one place you can have fun with different flavors.
-I used peanut butter cups, dark chocolate, and a salted caramel chocolate bar.
+I also used peanut butter cups, dark chocolate, and a salted caramel chocolate bar when testing this recipe (all delicious).

 • Graham Crackers - Classic graham crackers hold everything together.
-If you want to experiment a bit, try using cinnamon graham crackers, too.
+If you want to experiment a bit, try using other flavors, too.

 Indoor S'mores ingredients arranged on a wood board.